kellyjadams/spotify-data-analyze/README.md

 | popularity    | INTEGER   | NULLABLE |
 | explicit      | BOOLEAN   | NULLABLE |

-> Use `create-bigquery-table.py` to create the schema (optional).
+> You can use `create-bigquery-table.py` to create this table.

 ---

-## Analysis

-> Work in progress

----

 ## Roadmap

-- [ ] Create a Cloud Function to compute daily/weekly summaries
+- [ ] Add Cloud Function to summarize weekly trends
-- [ ] Stream processed data into a Looker Studio dashboard
+- [ ] Build a Looker Studio dashboard

----